HumanFace/FSM-Regexp-prolog/README.md

 ?- start_base_four_test.
 ```

-This is a test of parsing fraction in 4-base system.
+This is a test of parsing fractions in the 4-base system.
 The test is run on the following NFA:

 <p style="text-align: center">
 <svg width="530" height="330" version="1.1" style="background-color: white; border-radius: 12px" xmlns="http://www.w3.org/2000/svg">